awshout/Custom-WordPress-Meta-Boxes/README.md

 Description
 -----------

 I spent quite a bit of time working with this awesome code and tutorial written by Tammy Hart.
-The idea was to include options for a page in the meta based on the chosen template.
-Each meta box is created and when the template selected for a page, the corresponding meta box would be displayed.
+The idea was to include options for a page template in the meta.
+When a template is selected for a page, the corresponding meta box would be displayed with JavaScript.

 I was working with 5 page templates, each with their own meta box, and it was adding a bunch of clutter to the database.
 The solution was to save each box as an array.
-This cut the clutter down a bunch, but it still saved each meta box on every page.
+This cut the clutter down a bunch, but it still saved each meta box for every page in database.

-In the end I scrapped this because I couldn't access the meta or "page template options" outside the page id.
+I ended up scrapping this because I couldn't access the meta or "page template options" outside the page id.
 I still wanted to put it out there for anyone looking to save custom meta boxes as an array or hide them based on page template. -Anthony Wilhelm

 This project was originally a tutorial for WPTuts+, but as I continued to use the code in my own